 2. Pay attention while eating

-Have you ever eaten a meal in front of your computer and looked down and the meal is gone without even realizing it?
-When this happens we may not be as satisfied with the meal meaning and we are more likely to go back for seconds or graze throughout the afternoon even if we are no longer physically hungry.
+Have you ever eaten a meal in front of your computer and looked down and are shocked to see the meal is gone?
+When this happens we may not feel mentally satisfied after eating, even though we may be physically satisfied.
+This usually means we are more likely to go back for seconds or graze throughout the afternoon even if we are no longer physically hungry.

 3. Eat slowly and savor your food

-You may realize that you don't actually like some of the things you had been eating.
+When you slow down and savor your good you may realize that you don't actually like some of the things you had been eating - you're just eating them because you feel like you should.
 If you do like your food, slowing down and savoring will make it that much more enjoyable.

 4. Learn your body's personal hunger signals

-Often times we eat because we think we should (i.e. eating at 12pm because it's "lunch time") or because we are responding to emotional triggers.
+Often times we eat for reasons other than hunger - i.e. eating at 12pm because it's "lunch time" or because we are responding to emotional triggers.
 Try and tune into what your true hunger feels like and eat based on those cues.